 October is one of my favorite months of the year here in Myrtle Beach, South Carolina.
 It must be some other people’s favorite as well, because the month is full of fun, outdoor festivals made even more enjoyable by the warm (but not hot) temperatures and decreased humidity.
 One festival I generally like to catch each fall is the Little River ShrimpFest.

-It’s a two-day event, lasting from 9 a.m. to 5 p.m. both Saturday, October 12, 2019, and Sunday, October 13, 2019.
+It’s a two-day event, lasting from 9:00 am to 5:00 pm both Saturday, October 9, 2021, and Sunday, October 10, 2021.
 Attendees can expect to enjoy a children’s area, face painting, stilt walkers, balloon artists, two stages of live entertainment and around 150 vendors; including a variety of arts and crafts, businesses and community organizations.
-Just like Blue Crab Festival, fresh local seafood will be served by all the local Little River waterfront restaurants for ShrimpFest, and a number of festival food favorites will be available from food vendors.
+Just like the Blue Crab Festival, fresh local seafood will be served by all the local Little River waterfront restaurants for ShrimpFest, and a number of festival food favorites will be available from food vendors.

-Day-of admission to the festival is $5, and advanced tickets can be purchased online at www.LittleRiverShrimpFest.org.
+Day-of admission to the festival is $5.
 Children under the age of 12 are free.
-Parking near the waterfront in Little River is tricky during a festival, so festival organizers have arranged for several lots to be available for parking ($5) complete with a shuttle to take those parking directly to the festival gates.
+Parking near the waterfront in Little River is tricky during a festival, so festival organizers have arranged for several lots to be available for parking ($5) complete with a shuttle or water taxi ($20) to take those parking directly to the festival gates.
 The location of those lots can be found on the event website.
-If you need more information on getting to the festival or enjoying your time in Little River, contact the Little River Chamber of Commerce at (843) 249-6604.
+If you need more information on getting to the festival or enjoying your time in Little River, contact the Little River Chamber of Commerce at (843) 249-6604 or visit their website.